 The aftermath isn't pretty: severe burns, damaged equipment, production shutdowns, and, in the worst cases, fatalities.

-Yet many facility managers put off arc flash studies because they see the price tag first.
-Here’s the thing: the study isn’t the cost.
+Yet many facility managers put off arc flash studies because they see the price tag first, even when a free 2-minute screening tool can flag whether they need one urgently.
+Here's the thing: the study isn't the cost.
 The incident is.

 What You Actually Get From an Arc Flash Study